-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and most recently a new Sports Hall.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and a new Sports Hall.
 These additions have also enabled us to refit freed up space, and we have for example, recently equipped a new theatre.

-The key requirement of this role is the ability to teach Physics.
-There is a large amount of physics teaching at all levels of the school, so the role could suit someone who prefers to teach only up to GCSE, or someone who wishes to teach up to A level.
-Results at GCSE and A level have been excellent and there is very strong take up of the subject in the sixth form.
-We would welcome an application, regardless of what stage you are at in your career, and the department has a long tradition of providing training and support to build the subject expertise of colleagues.
+The key requirement of this role is the ability to teach Maths.
+There is a large amount of maths teaching at all levels of the school, so the role could suit someone who prefers to teach only up to GCSE, or someone who wishes to teach up to A level Maths, or Further Maths.
+Results at GCSE and A level have been exceptional and there is very strong take up of the subject in the sixth form.
+The post offers an opportunity for a qualified teacher at any stage in their career.